A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Problem domain

-The design objectives of Reticulum are to achieve the following while satisfying the above conditions. \begin{itemize}[leftmargin=*,noitemsep,nosep,topsep=0pt,parsep=0pt] \item Scalability: The number of control shards $\Lambda$ and process shards $\beta$ in Reticulum can grow with the increase of the total number of nodes in the network, denoted by $N$, without affecting the aforementioned conditions.
+The design objectives of Reticulum are to achieve the following while satisfying the above conditions. \begin{itemize} \item Scalability: The number of control shards $\Lambda$ and process shards $\beta$ in Reticulum can grow with the increase of the total number of nodes in the network, denoted by $N$, without affecting the aforementioned conditions.
 This design ensures that Reticulum can handle a growing network and maintain high throughput.
-Furthermore, as the number of honest nodes in the network increases, Reticulum's throughput also increases. \item Efficiency: Reticulum is designed to minimize per-node communication, computation, and storage complexity.
-The per-node communication and computation complexity is $O(N)$, where $N$ is the total number of nodes in the network.
+Furthermore, as the number of honest nodes in the network increases, Reticulum's throughput also increases. \item Efficiency: Reticulum is designed to minimize per-node computation, and storage complexity.
+The per-node computation complexity is $O(N)$, where $N$ is the total number of nodes in the network.
 The per-node storage complexity is $O(OT/k)$, where $OT$ is the total number of transactions, and $k$ is the average number of process shards \end{itemize}

 In summary, our objective is to design a consensus protocol that achieves agreement among a sufficient number of honest nodes, ensuring the validity of the agreed-upon transactions, scales with the size of the network and the runtime adversary population, and has efficient communication, computation, and storage cost.